 -- "Not available" --

 This status means there are not enough materials or subassemblies available in the inventory to make a required product and that you aren't expecting the materials from a supplier (i.e. you have not created a PO for the material in the required amount for this product).
-It also means you're not expecting subassemblies from manufacturing (i.e. you have not created a MO for the subassembly in the required amount for this product).
+It also means you're not expecting subassemblies from manufacturing or contractor (i.e. you have not created a MO or an OPO for the subassembly in the required amount for this product).

-Recommended option 1: Create a PO for material or a MO for a subassembly.
-If you want to keep enough ingredients in stock to satisfy requirements in the future, we recommend adjusting your Reorder Point for this ingredient.
+Recommended option 1: Create a PO for material, a MO or an OPO for a subassembly.
+If you want to keep enough ingredients in stock to satisfy requirements in the future, we recommend adjusting your Reorder point for this ingredient.

-Recommended option 2: If you need to complete this order quickly, but the order has a low priority, you can try bringing it to a higher position to give it a higher priority for booking ingredients in stock or expected from suppliers (or subassemblies expected from manufacturing).
+Recommended option 2: If you need to complete this order quickly, but the order has a low priority, you can try bringing it to a higher position to give it a higher priority for booking ingredients in stock or expected from suppliers (or subassemblies expected from manufacturing or contractor).

 -- "Expected" --

-You'll see this status when there aren't enough ingredients available in inventory for the order, but you have an open PO for the material or an open MO for the subassembly in the required amount, and the ingredient is expected to arrive.
+You'll see this status when there aren't enough ingredients available in inventory for the order, but you have an open PO for the material, an open MO or OPO for the subassembly in the required amount, and the ingredient is expected to arrive.

-Recommended option 2: If you need to fulfill the order quickly, but the order has a low priority, you can try giving it a higher priority for reserving ingredients in stock or expected from suppliers (or subassemblies expected from manufacturing).
+Recommended option 2: If you need to fulfill the order quickly, but the order has a low priority, you can try giving it a higher priority for reserving ingredients in stock or expected from suppliers (or subassemblies expected from manufacturing or contractor).

 -- "In stock" --